isomerpages/singapore-customs-cms/_businesses/Importing Goods/Controlled & Prohibited Goods for Import.md

 or certificate approval) from <strong>Competent Authorities (CA)</strong> before they may be imported into Singapore.
-You are advised to check if the goods are controlled using the description of the goods, Harmonized System (HS) code or CA product code via the <a href="https://hscodechecker.gobusiness.gov.sg" rel="noopener noreferrer nofollow" target="_blank">HS/CA Product Code Search Engine</a>.
+You are advised to check if the goods are controlled using the description of the goods, Harmonized System (HS) code or CA product code via the <a href="https://hscodechecker.gobusiness.gov.sg" rel="noopener noreferrer nofollow" target="_blank">HS/CA Product Code Checker</a>.
 If the item is subject to control, you may check directly with the respective CAs on their licensing requirements.
 You may download the list of CAs' contact information via the HS/CA Product Code Search Engine.</p>